Updated: a day ago

 Materials and Books you can use for AMC 8 Preparation

 1. Pre - Algebra book from Art of Problem Solving - This is a great book that covers the basics of most of the topics that you need to master for your AMC 8.
 This book will also change your mindset about problem-solving if you are a beginner.
+Once you're done with this you can move on to the other introductory books by AOPS - Introduction to Algebra, Number Theory, Counting Probability and Geometry.
+You need to do about the first 10 chapters from Introduction to Algebra, Geometry and Counting and Probability.
+Once this is done you can finish each of the books.

 2. Volume 1 - the Basics from Art of Problem Solving - This contains more advanced topics needed to ace the AMC 8.

 3. Past exam question papers - you can find these in the AOPS website itself.
 This tells you what to expect.
 Also, you’ll find that every year the paper is getting more challenging.
+Papers older than 2010 are really easy.

 4. Online Courses by AOPS - You can enrol in these courses to help you prepare.
 You need to be highly disciplined to gain from these courses though.
 Go through their assignment problems every week without fail.
+Now they have in-person classes in some centres as well.

 5. Brilliant is also supposed to have practice materials, but I haven’t specifically used them for practice.